Our Blog

 • Firstly, the insurance policy will give you access to an emergency incident response team and forensic IT experts who will work together with your IT provider (like Office Solutions IT).
 These costs will be covered by the policy.

-• A cyber-attack will inevitably cause an interruption to your business, which may lead to lost revenue and additional expenses so you can continue operating as close to normal as possible.
+• A cyber-attack will inevitably cause an interruption to your business, which may lead to lost revenue and additional expenses, so you can continue operating as close to normal as possible.
 The policy will cover these costs while your IT teams are working to fix the issues.

 • Costs to recover your data from back-ups and put your systems back to normal are covered, as well as forensic analysis to ensure the cybercriminals won’t still have access to your systems once operational again.

-• If private information of third parties, such as personal information (can be as simple as a name and email address) is breached and leads to a lawsuit, your policy will cover your legal costs and potential settlements.
+• If private information of third parties, such as personal information (can be as simple as a name and email address), is breached and leads to a lawsuit, your policy will cover your legal costs and potential settlements.

 • In the case of a privacy breach, you will likely need to notify the OAIC as well as the individuals whose information was stolen.
 This can be costly and would be covered by the policy.

-• And the last example is an important area that many people don’t think about reputation damage.
+• And the last example is an important area that many people don’t think about, reputation damage.
 This is why most policies will cover you for PR expenses to help you communicate with your customers and weather the storm.

-Please note that not all cyber insurance policies are the same and you should speak with your insurance provider to ensure your policy includes cover for all of these important sections.
+Please note that not all cyber insurance policies are the same, and you should speak with your insurance provider to ensure your policy includes cover for all of these important sections.

 Why Risk Management is So Important

 Although cyber insurance is important, it is only one part of a risk management strategy that your business should have.
 If a cyber attack happens, the impact on your business can be monumental and long-lasting, even if most of the costs are eventually covered by the insurer.
-It doesn’t bring back your customer’s trust that their data will be protected in the future.
+It doesn’t bring back your customers’ trust that their data will be protected in the future.

 Insurance can be a security blanket, but it is better to avoid an incident altogether, especially with something that can cause long-lasting reputation damage like a cyber-attack.